 Most respondents who take part in a consultation want to know that their time is being valued.
 One of the best ways to ensure that these individuals both want to take part in your consultations and will keep coming back in the future is by publishing the outcomes of the consultation when it has finished.
 This way you can ensure that your constituents know that you are listening to them.

 When respondents know that their participation is being taken seriously they are more likely to get involved in future consultations, as well as encouraging friends and family to take part.
 They will feel that their individual response has been valued, and, in turn, they will enter into the whole process with a more open and serious attitude.

 One of the features of Citizen Space is the WAYSWD section.
 This allows you to feed back once the consultation is complete, and lots of our Citizen Space customers use it to good effect.
 It allows you to quickly remind those who took part what the consultation was about, summarise the general feelings of respondents, and explain what has been done as a result of the consultation.

 Many of our customers are already using this feature to keep respondents abreast of what has been done as a result of their feedback.
-For good examples of how organisations are already using the feature, see the following:

 More Detailed Reporting

 We Asked, You Said, We Did is great for giving respondents a simple update, but sometimes a more detailed review of the results and outcomes may be required.
 If you have run a controversial consultation, or one that has involved large numbers of respondents, you might want to give a more detailed report of what was said, and what has and will be done as a result.
 A number of our customers offer detailed reports after their consultations, and these three are great examples of the different ways in which you can approach a report: